gadenbuie/garrickadenbuie-com/content/blog/2022/countdown-v0-4-0/index.markdown

 <sup>\*</sup>Almost.
 This *almost* works.
-It works pretty well if you start the timer and then leave the browser window open in the foreground (which is usually how slides are presented).
+It works pretty well if you start the timer and then don’t touch the browser window or switch to another tab.
+So it does usually work fine when you’re presenting slides.

 But it turns out that `setTimeout()` is more like `suggestThatThisRunsLater()`.
 There’s really no guarantee that the function you scheduled to run